 What Is a Dutch Baby Pancake?

-A Dutch baby pancake, also known as a German pancake or a Dutch puff, is a type of large baked pancake that is made in a skillet.
-Typically, the recipe is made with a simple batter of eggs, flour, milk, and sugar much like a standard pancake.
-However, instead of being cooked into thin discs on a griddle or skillet, the batter is baked in the oven.
+A Dutch baby pancake, also known as a German pancake or a Dutch puff, is a large pancake made in a skillet.
+Dutch babies, like American pancakes, use a simple batter made of eggs, flour, milk, and sugar.

-Served warm, Dutch baby pancake recipes are often topped off with a dusting of powdered sugar, fresh fruit, or syrup.
-They make for a truly drool-worthy breakfast or brunch.
+Serve your Dutch baby pancake warm with a dusting of powdered sugar, fresh fruit, or syrup.
+It makes for a truly drool-worthy breakfast or brunch!

-Why You’ll Love This Oreo Dutch Baby Pancake Recipe
+Why You’ll Love This Dutch Baby Pancake with Oreos

 • It looks like it came from a fancy café, but it’s super easy to make

-• Just 8 ingredients are all you need.
+• Just a handful of simple ingredients are all you need.

-Traditional Dutch baby pancake recipes consits of a simple, buttery batter.
+Traditional Dutch baby pancake recipes consist of a simple, buttery batter.
 But you already know we had to spruce ours up and make it extra sweet!
-Here’s what you need:
+Here’s what you need for our pancakes with Oreo recipe:

-• Eggs – These help create a rich flavor and help the pancake hold its shape.
+• Large Eggs – These help create a rich flavor and help the pancake hold its shape.

-• Salt – Just a pinch helps enhance the flavor of the rest of the ingredients.
+• Salt – Just a pinch helps enhance the flavor of the ingredients.

 • Butter – We use unsalted butter in the batter as well as to coat the skillet to prevent the pancake from sticking.